-unlike other jurisdictions, for example some states in america, australia has a "no fault" jurisdiction.
+unlike other jurisdictions, australia has a "no-fault" divorce

 The article tells how the couple, who are have only been identified as “Antonio” and “Rosa”, are in the process of separating after the husband found old romantic letters to his wife from a secret lover.

-Unlike other jurisdictions, for example some States in America, Australia has a “no fault” jurisdiction.
-Although affairs may spark strong emotional responses as demonstrated by the comments posted on this article, the law in Australia is that that who had the affair and who was cheated on simply does not factor into the equation.
+Unlike other jurisdictions, for example, some States in America, Australia has a “no-fault” jurisdiction.
+Although affairs may spark strong emotional responses as demonstrated by the comments posted on this article, the law in Australia is that that who had an affair and who was cheated on simply does not factor into the equation.

 You may consider seeking, for example, the assistance of a counsellor if you are feeling hurt or betrayed over the way a relationship has ended.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.